jbattiato/kluster-pi/docs/container-storage-interfaces.md

 [https://longhorn.io/](https://longhorn.io/)

-based on the official documentation, the new longhorn CLI `longhornctl` takes care of checking the dependencies and also installing them if missing.
+Based on the official documentation, the new longhorn CLI `longhornctl` takes care of checking for preresquisites and installing dependencies if missing.

-Here are the instruction to perform the installation procedure by hands, or you can find the usual `resource/longhorn/install.sh` script which automates it.
+Here are the instructions to perform the installation procedure by hands, or you can exec the practical `resource/longhorn/install.sh` script which automates it.

 ``` bash